Dynamic-Capital/Dynamic-Capital/docs/dynamic-trading-algo-improvement-checklist.md

-# Trading Algo Improvement Checklist
+# Dynamic Trading Algo (DTA) Improvement Checklist

-Use this checklist to tighten the Smart Money Concepts (SMC) workflow that supports the trading automation stack.
+Use this checklist to tighten the Smart Money Concepts (SMC) workflow that supports the Dynamic Trading Algo (DTA).
 Each section ladders into the repository touchpoints called out in `algorithms/`, Supabase Edge Functions, and the Telegram delivery surfaces so changes propagate end-to-end.
 Treat the list as a living review ritual for each improvement sprint so that new ideas translate into measurable trading performance.

 ## 1. Foundation & Data Hygiene